GOOGLE TIPS & TRICKS

 With posts, Google gives you the chance to define and influence the content that appears on your brand search on Google’s first search result page.
 Don’t miss the opportunity.

 Have you observed anything else interesting about Google posts?
 Share your ideas in the comments below.

 About the Author

-Natalia is a creative writer at re:spondelligent.
+Natalia is a Co-Founder of re:spondelligent.
 She is passionate about helping businesses manage and respond to their customer reviews and loves sharing her industry and marketing knowledge to help brands succeed.